ABBANAPURI0445/AzureDevops/CICD/CICD.md

  2. Test --> Web servers and app servers, DB Servers and other services
  3. NPRD  ---> Web servers and app servers, DB Servers and other services
  4. Prod  ---> Web servers and app servers, DB Servers and other services

+ #####
+ 1. Developer develop the code and push to the repository
+ 2. End user dosent want code -- Application
+ 3. COnvert code into Application -- Using Build tool MAVEN